ekspresyon/timesheet/README.md

 # timesheet
-Timesheet submission and review portal
+Vue.js application for Timesheet submission and review portal Focused on the development of the apps user experiancce instead of data security.

 ## Project setup
 ```